leanprover/vscode-lean4/README.md

 As of now, the extension supports the following features:
 - Diagnostics
-- Syntax highlighting with Lean 3 syntax rules
+- Syntax highlighting with basic Lean 4 syntax rules
 - `\foo` unicode shortcuts

 ## Running the client